dog-broad/3_2-Needs/IOTCC_Notes/Unit2_LAQ.md

-# SCADA (Supervisory Control and Data Acquisition) System Overview:
+# SCADA (Supervisory Control and Data Acquisition) System

 SCADA systems are integral to modern industrial operations, providing real-time data gathering, monitoring, and control capabilities across various sectors.
 They serve as sophisticated software applications designed to enhance operational efficiency and safety within manufacturing units and large-scale plants.